Arpacode/Sleecloud/README.md

 ## 📬 Contact
 Want your favorite song added?
 DM me and it might appear in the music menu! 💌

-Made with 💖 by Arpan Murmu
+Made with 💖 by Arpan Murmu,
 Some credit goes to my Discord friends 🍫👍

 ## Readme.md by Anvi.T